tehphilb/coding_challenge_weather/README.md

 ## Issues

-Weekly forcecast screen is not yet fully developed

 Colour generator missing, currently fixed number of colours.
 This leads to an error message if too many cities are added.

 Proper error handling is missing